mozilla-services/docs/source/storage/apis-2.0.rst

       mapping to a list of the requested records, as either string ids or full JSON objects.
     - **application/newlines**: the output contains each record on a separate line, as either a string id or a full JSON object.
-Any newlines in each record are replaced by the six-byte escape sequence '\\u000a'.

     Possible HTTP status codes: